intel-analytics/BigDL-2.x/docs/docs/ClusterServingGuide/Example.md

 # Quick Start
 This page provides a quick start example for you to run Analytics Zoo Cluster Serving.
+To simplify the examples, we use docker to run Cluster Serving in these examples.
+If you do not have docker installed, [install docker]() first.

 ## Simplest End-to-end Example
 We use default `config.yaml` configuration, for more details, see [Configuration]()